Believe... In Holiday Magic: Tick-Tock Tidings

 Beginning in 2005, one part from the former Holiday Wishes is used every 15 minutes after sunset and before the main show begins at "it's a small world" Holiday.
 This show was sponsored by Sylvania from 2009–2013 with the show being updated in 2013.

 It's also the after show, where its shown 15 minutes after the show ends and before the park closes.
+For the 2005 and 2015 seasons, this portion was retained even though the main show wasn't performed in those years.

 Wintertime Enchantment

 Since 2007 (and altered for 2016), there is mini light show that lights up Sleeping Beauty Castle with snow.
 The child (presumably Pinocchio) asks his mother (presumably the Blue Fairy) that he wishes for snow to come.
 The mother then tells him that he must believe in the holidays for it to come true.
 The soundtrack is a revamped version of Shine from Disney's LuminAria.
 In 2008, Disneyland introduced an artificial 60 foot tall Christmas Tree in the middle of Town Square near the entrance of the park, in which there are LED lights within the tree itself.
 These LED lights on the tree and the overhanging garlands (except for 2016, when they were absent due to the Paint the Night parade floats being to tall) used to sync alongside the castle itself until 2017, when Disneyland rolled out new decorations for the tree the following year.
 In 2015, this show was not present mostly due to the absence of the winter castle and Disney choosing not to tweak any 60th anniversary offerings for the holidays unlike the 50th anniversary ten years prior.